GermainGirndt/cloud_computing_project/README.md

 # TODOs

-1 - Headless services for PostgresQL and MiniIO (one of the target instances set as primary) 2 - Test the communication between irmgard -> rabbitmq -> yolo 3 - Test the communication between irmgard -> minio
+1 - Headless services for PostgresQL and MiniIO (one of the target instances set as primary) => temporary used the version of yolo to v0.4, can be changed again to latest if needed => changed service names for minio and postgres (=> different hostname in config maps, check if errors occure) 2 - Test the communication between irmgard -> rabbitmq -> yolo 3 - Test the communication between irmgard -> minio
 4 - Test the communication between yolo -> minio